Zeotales2/DAA-Final-Project/README.md

 # DAA-Final-Project
-This project implements a Python program that sorts delivery points efficiently using Merge Sort and searches for a specific delivery point using Binary Search.
-It also evaluates the performance of the sorting algorithm for different input sizes.
-This solution helps optimize delivery routes by organizing and accessing delivery points quickly.
+This Python project simulates a delivery company's route optimization.
+It sorts delivery points and searches for specific points efficiently.
+The project uses:

+- **Merge Sort** for sorting delivery points
+- **Binary Search** for fast searching

+It also measures performance for different input sizes to show how well the algorithm scales.